PRINT

 ENVIRONMENTAL AND SOCIAL INFORMATION

 In accordance with the Bank’s ESP and national policy requirements, the Borrower and the UDA have prepared a Resettlement Planning Framework (RPF) and an Environmental and Social Management Planning Framework (ESMPF) that set out the general principles for managing the social and environmental impacts, especially the resettlement and post-resettlement measures needed to ensure that the standards of living and livelihoods of the households that are relocated can be enhanced or, at the very least, restored.
-The draft RPF and ESMPF were disclosed in English, Sinhala and Tamil versions on the websites of the UDA, MMWD and AIIB.
+The RPF and ESMPF were disclosed in English, Sinhala and Tamil versions on the websites of the UDA, MOUDH and AIIB.

 PROJECT TEAM LEADER